Ziang-Lu/RESTful-with-Flask/README.md

        *(In my implementation, I simply used `Flask-RESTful`.
 For the usage of `Flask-RESTPlus` and `Swagger` UI, check out their documentation: https://flask-restplus.readthedocs.io/en/stable/)*

-* But either way can use `Marshmallow`/`Flask_Marshmallow` for schema definition & deserialization (including validation) / serialization.
+* But either way can use `Marshmallow`/`Flask-Marshmallow` for schema definition & deserialization (including validation) / serialization.
 * This web service is backed by `PostgreSQL` database.
+And thus `Flask-SQLAlchemy` module is used for ORM-related tasks.